Hardwood Installation done the right way.

 What hardwood species do you install most often?

-White oak is the most requested, but we also install walnut, maple, hickory, and engineered hardwood based on the home, traffic level, and finish goals.
+White oak is the most requested.
+We also install walnut, maple, hickory, and engineered hardwood.
+The right pick depends on the home, traffic level, and finish goals.

 Do you install both solid and engineered hardwood?

 Yes.
-We recommend the system that best fits the slab, subfloor, room conditions, and the final look you want.
+We recommend the system that best fits the slab, the subfloor, the room conditions, and the look you want.

 How long does a hardwood installation take?

-For a typical single-story Los Angeles home, installation runs about one to two weeks from delivery to final trim, depending on square footage, subfloor condition, and whether the floor is site-finished.
-We schedule acclimation days into the timeline rather than skipping them.
+For a typical single-story Los Angeles home, installation runs about one to two weeks from delivery to final trim.
+The timeline depends on square footage and subfloor condition.
+Site-finishing adds days.
+We schedule acclimation into the timeline rather than skipping it.